 The Vienna Biocenter (VBC) is in the third Viennese district in the Neu Marx area.
-The success story of VBC began in the 1980s with the establishment of the Institute for Molecular Pathology (IMP), the basic research center of Boehringer Ingelheim.
-Since the establishment of five university institutes that now form the Max F. Perutz Laboratories (MFPL) of the University of Vienna and the Medical University of Vienna, the VBC has continued to grow.
-In addition to the University of Applied Sciences FH Campus Wien, two institutes of the Austrian Academy of Sciences benefit from the site: The Institute for Molecular Biotechnology (IMBA) and the Gregor Mendel Institute for Molecular Plant Biology (GMI) are among the most prestigious research institutions in Austria.
+The success story of VBC began in the 1980s with the establishment of the Research Institute of Molecular Pathology (IMP), the basic research center of Boehringer Ingelheim.
+Since the establishment of the Max F. Perutz Laboratories (MFPL) of the University of Vienna and the Medical University of Vienna, the VBC has continued to grow.
+In addition to the University of Applied Sciences FH Campus Wien, two institutes of the Austrian Academy of Sciences benefit from the site: the Institute for Molecular Biotechnology (IMBA) and the Gregor Mendel Institute for Molecular Plant Biology (GMI) are among the most prestigious research institutions in Austria.
 So far 40 ERC grants and 11 Wittgenstein prizes prove the international reputation of the scientists at the Vienna Biocenter (as of April 2017).